peny/tweetweek/README.md

 tweetweek
 =========

-When to tweet to maximize retweets and favorites
+When to tweet to maximize retweets